jum/caddy-docker-proxy-redis/README.md

 the socket file itself (how it is done for the docker socket).
 This is due to the fact that docker virtual mounts will not notice if the underlying file is recreated upon restarting the listening daemon.
-For the docker socket this does not matter, as if docker is restart all containers will restart as well.
+For the docker socket this does not matter, because if docker is restarted all containers will be restarted as well.
 As a further complication, the tailscaled.service files not specify the option to preserve the directory /var/run/tailscale at daemon restart, making a mount of /var/run/tailscale instead of the socket not work.
 But there is an option in systemd to make that work, create a directory named